xmtp/xmtp-js/experimental/content-type-screen-effect/README.md

 ```

 > **Note**
-> `contentFallback` text is provided by the codec and is set to to undefined, ensuring that clients that _don't_ support this content type are not required to render anything in their app.
+> `contentFallback` text is provided by the codec and is set to undefined, ensuring that clients that _don't_ support this content type are not required to render anything in their app.

 ## Receive a screen effect